-The AD7661 uses three power supply pins: an analog 5 V supply AVDD, a digital 5 V core supply DVDD, and a digital input/ output interface supply OVDD.
-OVDD allows direct interface with any logic between 2.7 V and DVDD + 0.3 V. To reduce the supplies needed, the digital core (DVDD) can be supplied through a simple RC filter from the analog supply, as shown in Figure 26.
-The AD7661 is independent of power supply sequencing once OVDD does not exceed DVDD by more than 0.3 V, and is thus free of supply voltage induced latch-up.
-Additionally, it is very insensitive to power supply variations over a wide frequency range, as shown in Figure 31, which represents PSRR over frequency with on chip and external references.
+The AD7651 uses three power supply pins: an analog 5 V supply AVDD, a digital 5 V core supply DVDD, and a digital input/output interface supply OVDD.
+OVDD allows direct interface with any logic between 2.7 V and DVDD + 0.3 V. To reduce the supplies needed, the digital core (DVDD) can be supplied through a simple RC filter from the analog supply, as shown in Figure 22.
+The AD7651 is independent of power supply sequencing once OVDD does not exceed DVDD by more than 0.3 V, and is thus free of supply voltage induced latch-up.